MaxServ/t3ext-parsedown/Readme.md

 # TYPO3 extension: parsedown
-Mardown content element.
+Markdown content element.
 Write your content in Markdown.

 Clone it
 ```bash